skttl/konstrukt-documentation/api/repositories.md

 #### **IKonstruktRepositoryFactory.GetRepository&lt;TEntity, TId&gt;(string collectionAlias) : KonstruktRepository&lt;TEntity, TId&gt;**

-Creates a repository for the given entity type from the given collection configuration.
+Creates a repository for the given entity type from the collection with the given alias.

 ````csharp
 // Example